Sexually transmitted infections in the pornography industry: Testing and clinics

 The Adult Industry Medical Health Care Foundation (AIM Healthcare or AIM) was founded in 1998, and helped to set up a monitoring system for the pornographic film industry in the United States, and pornographic film actors were required to be tested for HIV, chlamydia and gonorrhea every 30 days, and twice a year for hepatitis, syphilis and HSV.
 However AIM closed all its operations in May 2011, forcing the industry to look for other mechanisms for supporting and enforcing regular testing.
 The gap was filled by the Free Speech Coalition, which set up the Adult Production Health and Safety Services (APHSS) system, now known as Performer Availability Screening Services (PASS).
 Since 2011, STI testing for straight pornographic performers is being monitored by them.

 Apart from taking necessary precautions like PrEP, performers are tested every fourteen days for HIV, syphilis, gonorrhea, chlamydia, hepatitis B and C and trichomoniasis.
 According to PASS, there has not be an on-set transmission of HIV on a regulated set since 2004.
 The industry considers the testing method to be a viable practice for safer sex.
-Canadian doctor and HIV/AIDS specialist Dr. Allan Ronald, who did groundbreaking studies on the transmission of STIs, said there's no doubt about the efficiency of the testing method, but he felt little uncomfortable, "because it’s giving the wrong message — that you can have multiple sex partners without condoms — but I can’t say it doesn’t work.
+Canadian doctor and HIV/AIDS specialist Dr. Allan Ronald, who did groundbreaking studies on the transmission of STIs, said there's no doubt about the efficiency of the testing method, but he felt a little uncomfortable, "because it’s giving the wrong message — that you can have multiple sex partners without condoms — but I can’t say it doesn’t work.

 Pornographic actress Nina Hartley, stated that the time required for shooting a scene can be very long, and usage of condoms will be uncomfortable, as it causes friction burn, and opens up lesions in the genital mucosa.
 Advocating the testing method for performers, Hartley said, "Testing works for us, and condoms work for outsiders."
 Other female performers have also opposed the use of condoms at work.
 Citing the fact that chances for performers in the industry to contract HIV are much lower compared to sexually active persons outside the industry, they have vehemently opposed Measure B regulations which made the use of condoms mandatory in pornographic films.
 Their usage has been called an occupational hazard because of the breakage issues, causation of micro-tears, swelling, and yeast infections; which together all made them more susceptible for STIs.

 Limitations and criticism

 As the Centers for Disease Control and Prevention (CDC) recommends screening for Herpes only in symptomatic cases, most STI tests do not include screening for either HSV-1 or HSV-2 strain unless specifically ordered by the physician.
 Meanwhile, asymptomatic persons positive for the virus can transmit it sexually.

 Porn actors are not tested for HPV either.
-A test for HPV isn’t normally included in a standard STI screening for people under 30, as many of the HPV strains clear on their own.
+A test for HPV isn't normally included in a standard STI screening for people under 30, as many of the HPV strains clear on their own.
 It's however recommend once for every five years in people above 30.